 A 48 hour guide to St Davids City, Pembrokeshire, Wales

 Before setting off on the Saturday morning, I knew next to nothing about St Davids City in Wales.
 I knew who St David was (the patron saint of Wales) but never knew there was a city named after him.
 As I entered Pembrokeshire the first thing that stood out was its beauty.
 The road led me up to the top of this hill and as the car reached the top, below me was this huge white sand beach, I literally cried out wow in the car.
 Luckily there were no passersby as they may have called the psychiatric unit.
 I only had two days in St Davids so I made sure I started my adventures as soon as I arrived there.

 St Davids is the UK’s smallest city with a population of just 1,600.
 Now, normally to be classed as a city you need to have a population of around 200,000 but Queen Elizabeth granted St Davids city status because of the presence of St David’s Cathedral.
+I love quirky facts like that.
+Check out this post for more surprising facts about Wales.
 The cathedral is on the site of the 6th century monastery where St David lived and preached.
 It’s a city that certainly punches above its weight.
 What it lacks in size it makes up with the amount of things to do within the city and the surrounding areas.

 Things to do in St Davids:

 After throwing my bags into my hotel room (more on that later) I headed to Preseli Venture to go kayaking in the Atlantic Ocean.
 Preseli Venture are the perfect example of sustainable adventures.
 It’s a family owned business that has been running for 29 years.
 As well as the kayaking they also do Coasteering Tours and Surfing, all with brilliant local guides.
 They also have 40 eco ski chalet style rooms that cater for families, groups and team building.